The History Page Of The Caspar, CA, Community WebSite, Also Shows The Above 1939 National Geographic Cover Photo of Caspar, CA.

 …Which Is Content He Posted July 24, 2022, On Our Facebook.com/zmmquality

-…This /\ Above /\ photograph of the Caspar sawmill just south of Caspar, CA graced the cover of the March 1939 edition of the National Geographic Magazine.
-In the foreground, a log splashes from chute into a log pond on Caspar Creek and the Caspar Bridge takes Highway 1 across the valley.
+…This /\ Above /\ photograph of the Caspar Redwood Lumber Sawmill just south of Caspar, CA, graced the cover of the March 1939 edition of the National Geographic Magazine.

-…Behind the sawmill, Caspar Bay is visible with a white strip of beach just peaking out above the sawmill.
+…Behind the sawmill, Caspar Bay is visible with a white strip of beach, just peaking out above the sawmill.

-…The March 1939 issue of National Geographic celebrated the opening of the Golden Gate Bridge and the northern coast of California to car traffic, which prior to was easier to travel to by dog-hole schooner and later steamers.
-Pirsig Pilgrims today can stop in the town of Caspar and at Point Cabrillo Light Station State Historic Park.
+…The March 1939 issue of National Geographic celebrated the opening of the Golden Gate Bridge, and the northern coast of California to car traffic, which prior to ~1930, was easier to travel to by dog-hole schooner and later steamers.

-Wikipedia entry Caspar, CA.
+Learn More At Wikipedia entry Caspar, CA..Click Here.

 ..****************..

-….Attention: This History Page of Caspar CA Community WebSite Page Has An Interesting History of the Town And History Of Their Redwood Lumber Mill.
+Attention: The History Page of Caspar CA Community WebSite Page Has An Interesting History of the Town, And History Of Their Redwood Lumber Mill.

-… Click Here To See The Original WebPage For => The Text Above And The /\ Above /\ Photo Of => The 1939 National Geographic Cover Photo of Caspar CA
+… To See The Original WebPage For => The Text Above And The /\ Above /\ Photo Of => The 1939 National Geographic Cover Photo of Caspar CA Click Here

 ….
 To Further Explore This Area or ZOOM IN => RIGHT CLICK AND SELECT “NEW TAB” => => After Satellite Map View Comes Up, ClickOn The Plus&Minus To Zoom.
 You can “Click&Drag” Map In Any Direction, to See More Off Your Screen Edges.

-Thanks To Professor Gary Wegner Who’s Old Website Once Showed An Aerial Photo That Clearly Showed The OLD Rt-1 Crossing Casper-Bay:
+Thanks To Professor Gary Wegner Who Back in 2005, Sent An Internet Link For An Aerial Photo That Clearly Showed The OLD Rt-1 Crossing Casper-Bay:On A Bridgel

 (Photo = CasparCa Goog..AerialVuCasparCA SezCasparHeadlandsHIST=NatGeo39big.jpg ......
 ZMM Page = 366 ......
 WayPt = 464w 0040ft at beach.)